Tonsils, Adenoids, Throat Infections and Sleep Apnea

 The surgery is done under general anesthesia, and this is usually the most frightening part of the whole process, for children and for parents.
 Modern pediatric anesthesia is extremely safe.
 It is given by a trained professional in a well monitored setting.
 Usually, this will be an anesthesiologist specializing in the care of children.
 There will be time before the surgery for parents to speak with the anesthesiologist and ask specific questions.
 Lesser degrees of anesthesia (such as sedation) may actually be more dangerous than general anesthesia in a healthy child, and are inappropriate for surgery in the throat.
 Even though children may become frightened during the administration of the anesthetic, after the operation they usually do not remember anything about the time just before they went to sleep.

 The most common risk of tonsillectomy is bleeding after surgery.
 It usually takes about two weeks for the throat to heal completely, and bleeding can be seen at any time before then.
-However, when bleeding does happen, it is usually about five to ten days after the operation when the "scab" over the place where the tonsils used to be (the tonsil bed) separates from the wall of the throat.
+However, when bleeding does happen, it is usually about five to ten days after the operation when the "scab" over the place where the tonsils used to be (the tonsil bed) breaks up and separates from the wall of the throat.
 Bleeding that is enough to be noticed happens in about 2-4% of patients, and will be seen as blood in the mouth.
 Significant bleeding after adenoidectomy alone is extremely rare.

 Postoperative bleeding from the tonsillectomy site often stops by itself.
 However, I always recommend that any bleeding child be brought to the emergency room for evaluation just to be safe.
 If the bleeding persists, it is usually managed in small children by returning them to the operating room for a brief procedure under anesthesia, in which the open blood vessel is found and cauterized.
 Some adolescents and adults may allow this to be done without anesthesia, but most children will not permit a thorough examination and cautery while awake.